 Greyhound Racing Victoria (GRV) recommends that greyhounds undertake at least a 28-day winddown period from all race related activities to give the greyhound the best chance to successfully transition into a pet life.
 While this is the minimum wind-down period required for a greyhound to be accepted into GRV’s Greyhound Adoption Program (GAP), preparation for re-homing will ideally take at least eight weeks.

 Local Rule 42.6 also requires greyhounds undertake a 28-day wind-down period before an owner can consider euthanasia (unless the greyhound is suffering from a serious medical condition).
 Please note that a greyhound can be re-homed at any time during the wind-down period if a suitable home is found.
 It is however recommended that the new owner be informed that the greyhound has not undertaken a full wind-down period.
-Please see the Re-Homing Guide: Information for New Owners”.
+Please see the Post Adoption Care Guide – New Owner.
 This guide should be complete and provided to the new owner on adoption.

 It is important to strive for a successful adoption from the beginning and the key to success is offering as much information as possible.
 This allows the adopter to clearly understand what their new greyhound might be like and what they will need during the transition to pet life.